Rei-SwitchBot/faq/en-us/Roller Shade.md

 We’re sorry to hear that your Roller Shade fabric is tilting to one side when in use.
 This issue can often be corrected with a simple adjustment.
 Please follow the steps below to troubleshoot and resolve the problem.

+1. Remove the white ring and install the fabric.
-1. Make sure that the edge of the PP band aligns with the top tube.
+2. Make sure that the edge of the PP band aligns with the top tube.
 If it is misaligned, adjust it to sit evenly along the tube.
 Watch the video at 7:08 for guidance on how to make this adjustment.
 [Embedded Content](//https://youtu.be/aJWKN80Y3_E)

 ![image](https://github.com/user-attachments/assets/b1957c84-1f2b-4eb7-b0f2-22e5d2406da0)

-2. If the PP band is aligned correctly but the fabric still shifts to one side, place tape or a thin sponge-like material on the top tube where the fabric is moving (the direction it goes when rolling).
+3. If the PP band is aligned correctly but the fabric still shifts to one side, place tape or a thin sponge-like material on the top tube where the fabric is moving (the direction it goes when rolling).
 Open and close the shade a few times, adjusting the thickness of the tape or spacer as necessary for balance.
 ![image](https://github.com/user-attachments/assets/a94ecbe6-13dd-494b-87f6-c7c6cc003f98)

-3. If the fabric continues to tilt despite these adjustments, please provide us with a video showing the shade tilting while rolling up.
+4. If the fabric continues to tilt despite these adjustments, please provide us with a video showing the shade tilting while rolling up.
 Our R&D team will review it and assist you further.

 If you need additional support, feel free to reach out.